ReconfigureIO/UX/docs/source/tutorial_2_addition.rst

 ================================================
 .. sidebar:: Keeping up-to-date...

-    Run ``reco update`` to check which version of our command line tool you have installed.
-Current version: |reco_version|.
+    Run ``reco update`` to check if there's an update available.
+The current version of our command line tool is |reco_version|.

 We are going to look at pretty much the simplest calculation possible – adding two numbers together.
 First, we will look at the problem, discuss how to design the program, and have a go at filling in the gaps in some incompete code. **The last tutorial was all about workflow, so now we're taking the first step towards writing and debugging your own programs.**